groupe-sii/sails-generate-gulp/README.md

 ## .sailsrc

-A .sailsrc file needs to be added to the working dir with the following:
+A .sailsrc file needs to be added to the working directory with the following:

 ```json
 {